Blogs about design

 Oklahoma City looks like a single skyscraper town

+October of 2012, Devon Energy opened their new headquarters building overlooking the superbly designed and executed Myriad Gardens.
 While the Devon Tower seems to claim artificial superiority - it does not respect it's neighbors.
-There are some nice views from the top of the tower and nice views of the tower from the recently remodeled Myriad Gardens (which is superbly designed and executed).
-But superficial pride and nice views are not quite enough to justify the ego-driven massiveness of the new tower.
+There are some nice views from the top of the tower and nice views of the tower from the Gardens, but superficial pride and nice views are not quite enough to justify the ego-driven massiveness of the new tower.
+Many people hoped that new buildings would help the new tower stand out less.
+But, new buildings announced and proposed for downtown OKC will all be low/mid-rise buildings.
+As those fill in some of the gaps in the skyline, the Devon Tower will look even more out of place.

 Lesson: Part of successful and thoughtful design includes respecting the environment - whether it is an ad, a poster, or a building.
 No design solution lives on it's own - each is a part of a larger community.